paulbarton90/Mailspring-Libre/README.md

 ## Download Mailspring

+N. B. Please note that **Mailspring Libre build isn't fully open source right now**: the sync engine, MailSync, is [proprietary](https://github.com/notpushkin/Mailspring-Libre/blob/master/LICENSE-mailsync.md), and while we're working on replacing it, it probably won't happen anytime soon.
+By downloading Mailspring Libre build, you accept the MailSync license (which doesn't affect you as a regular user).

-You can download compiled versions of Mailspring-Libre for Linux (deb and rpm – Windows and macOS support coming soon!) from [GitHub Releases](https://github.com/notpushkin/Mailspring-Libre/releases/).
+You can download compiled versions of Mailspring Libre build for Linux (deb and rpm – Windows and macOS support coming soon!) from [GitHub Releases](https://github.com/notpushkin/Mailspring-Libre/releases/).
 There's also an [AUR package](https://aur.archlinux.org/packages/mailspring-libre/) maintained by [@Panzki](https://github.com/Panzki) (thanks!).
 Unstable releases are [available on Travis](https://github.com/notpushkin/Mailspring-Libre/issues/1#issuecomment-581483378).

 ## Contributing